eth-sc-comp/benchmarks/README.md

-This repository contains a set of benchmarks, a bench harness, and graph generation utilities that are intended to provide some kind of objective measurements for the strengths and weaknesses of various static analysis tooling targeting Ethereum smart contracts.
+This repository contains a set of benchmarks, a bench harness, and graph generation utilities that are intended to provide some kind of objective measurements for the strengths and weaknesses of various analysis tooling targeting Ethereum smart contracts.
 In practice this means tools that consume Solidity, Yul, or EVM bytecode.